uktrade/iigb-beta-content/content/investment-guide/establish-a-UK-address/us.md

 ---
 title: Establishing a UK Adress
 indexTemplate: "subsector-page.html"
 intro: You’ll need this for opening a bank account and for setting up your business.
+Test word.
 pageTitle: Establish a UK address
 layout: "content-us.html"
 orderLevel: 1